Instawork/hyperview/docs/reference_view.md

 | ------------------------- | -------- |
 | true, **false** (default) | No       |

 An attribute to solve the common problem of views that need to move out of the way of the virtual keyboard.
-It can automatically adjust its position based on the keyboard height.
+It can automatically adjust the position of its children based on the keyboard height.
 This is useful when you want keyboard avoiding behavior in non-scrollable views.
 It is applied only in iOS since
 Android has built-in support for avoiding keyboard.